Building hope in Hobsonville

 To support vital research into conditions affecting children, over 50 Kiwi sponsors have rallied round to build what was first intended to be a show home into a charity property that can be auctioned off to the public.
 It’s a cost effective, modern project supported by Resene and is painted roof to floor in a natural colour palette with deep pops of colour.

 Construction of the unique 236m2 four-bedroom Hobsonville property is currently well underway.
-The exterior of the home is painted in a modern colour palette of Resene Element and Resene Shadow Match with windows trimmed in Resene Triple White Pointer and Resene Alabaster.
+The exterior of the home is painted in a modern colour palette of Resene Element and Resene Shadow Match with a garage in Resene Triple White Pointer.
 This monochrome aesthetic enables the build to stand out magnificently on the Hobsonville suburban strip.

 Jarrod Angove, Project Manager of Landmark Homes says that they have had a good response from the community.